CodeforAustralia/cese-snippet/README.md

 Snippet allows educators to view or publish insights about program applications in NSW schools.

-This repository contains both a mock server and the client app that is used internally at NSW Education.
+This repository contains a client app that is exported to an internal application at NSW Education.

 ## Requirements